 Damage caused by improper maintenance can lead to costly repairs and may not be covered by the vehicle warranty.
-Maintenance intervals, checks, inspections, recommended fluids, and lubricants are important to keep the vehicle in good working condition on the vehicle.
+Maintenance intervals, checks, inspections, recommended fluids, and lubricants are important to keep the vehicle in good working condition.

+Do not have chemical flushes that are not approved by GM performed on the vehicle.
 The use of flushes, solvents, cleaners, or lubricants that are not approved by GM could damage the vehicle, requiring expensive repairs that are not covered by the vehicle warranty.